timguarino/Human-Factor-In-Cybersecurity/README.md

   - Password managers can help to have complex, unique passwords for each account
 - Security awareness training
   - Routine training and tests can make users more cyber-conscious and increase awareness.
 Teaching them signs of phishing and common schemes is one of the biggest mitigating factors.
-- Strict physical controls for corporations
+- Strict physical controls
   - Badge checking
   - Gates that only allow 1 person at a time
+  - Privacy screens on monitors and cell phones

 ## References